Jacob Kettler: Imprisonment

-The duke was taken prisoner by the Swedes from 1658 to 1660, during the Northern Wars.
+The duke was taken prisoner by the Swedes from 1658 to 1660, during the Second Northern War after the Invasion of Courland.
 Together with his family, he was held captive in Riga and later in Ivangorod.
 During this time, his colonies were attacked and lost and his fleet destroyed.
 After the war ended, he rebuilt the duchy's fleet and retook the island of Tobago from the Dutch.
-Some believe he also intended to colonize Australia, which had at that time been discovered and claimed by the Dutch, with whom he was at war.
-He supposedly had the blessing of Pope Innocent X.

-However, the pope soon died, and the new pope was unwilling to support the plan.
 For the rest of his reign he tried to reach a pre-war level of wealth but managed to do this only partly.

 The duke died in Mitau (Jelgava) on 1 January 1682.

 Legacy

 Kettler is remembered as a fair ruler who gave opportunities to the local Latvian peasants and even knew the Latvian language.

 Marriage and issue

-Kettler married Margravine Louise Charlotte of Brandenburg (1617–1676), the daughter of George William, Elector of Brandenburg and had issue:
+Kettler married Princess Louise Charlotte of Brandenburg (1617–1676), the daughter of George William, Elector of Brandenburg and had issue: